ReliaQualAssociates/ramstk/docs/CONTRIBUTING.md

 ### Git Commit Messages

-* Use the present tense
+* Use the present tense.
-* Use the imperative mood
+* Use the imperative mood.
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or less.
-* Reference pull requests and issues after the first line
+* Reference pull requests and issues after the first line.

 ### Guidelines

 #### Never Commit Code That Doesn't Have a Test

 And make sure the test(s) pass before committing.
-If you add functionality of RTK, there should be one or more tests for the new functionality.
+If you add functionality to RAMSTK, there should be one or more tests for the new functionality.
 There should be a test to ensure the new code works with good inputs.

 #### Never Commit Code That Doesn't Run

 Run the code and correct all errors before committing.
 Make sure that newly added files are committed.
-If they are missing your local copy will run fine but nobody else will be able to run RTK.
+If they are missing your local copy will run fine but nobody else will be able to run RAMSTK.
 This is not desirable.

 #### Double check what you commit